 Did you know that people are six times less likely to purchase from websites that are not presented in their own mother tongue?
 If you would like to find out more about affordable translation options for your tourism business, please get in touch for a chat and a free quote.
 We provide a wide range of tourism translation services, including website translation, multi-lingual social media as well as print media like brochures and welcome packs.
-For some examples of our work, read on to find out how we’ve helped St Michael’s Mount, Newquay BID and Cornish Cycle Tours to connect with overseas visitors.
+For some examples of our work, read on to find out how we’ve helped St Michael’s Mount to connect with overseas visitors.

 Not sure if you should be translating anything at all?
 To get you started, take a look at our bog Marketing translation: the cost of (not) translating your brand.